sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 In addition to the above tables, the framework maintains various statisitcs.

 1. Event Statistics Table

    Statistics on number of events and alarms are maintained in EVENT_STATS table.

 2. Alarm Statistics Table

    Statistics on number of alarms based on severity are maintained in ALARM_STATS table.
    When application raises an alarm, the counter corresponding to the alarm's severity is increased by 1.
    When the alarm is cleared or acknowledged, the corresponding counter will be reduced by 1.
    This table categorizes "active" alarms per severity.

 As mentioned above, each event has an important characteristic: severity.
-SONiC uses following severities for events and alarms.
+SONiC uses following severities for events and alarms as defined in opeconfig alarm yang.

 - critical : Requires immediate action.
 An critical event may trigger if one or more hardware components fail, or one or more hardware components exceed temperature thresholds.
   ( maps to log-alert )